Rastalamm/topic-list/README.md

 * Controller: What am I doing?
 This is the action that's taking place, and what, on a conceptual level, needs to be carried out.
 For example, what stages do I need to go through to invoice a User?
 Contains the business logic of the app and operate on the models.

+###Middleware
+Middleware is a function with access to the request object, the response object and the next middleware in the app's request-response cycle.
+Middlware can:
+* Execute any code
+* Make changes to the request and the response objects
+* End the request-response cycle
+* Call the next middleware in the stack

+There are different kidns of middleware

 ##ORM's : Sequelize